tatiananantes/skills-workshops/practicals/error-handling/README.md

 Take a look at and have a go at running each of the code snippets within the `questions` directory e.g.
 `ruby questions/question_1.rb`

-Does the code run ok?
+Does the code run OK?
 If not can you find a syntax fix?

-If the code is running ok, have a go at running the tests.
+If the code is running OK, have a go at running the tests.
 This can be done with the `rspec` command.

 Does the code output what the test expects?